phani125/rode-clone/README.md

 ## Time taken:

-- I took 12hrs to build from scratch working atleast 2hrs per day for a 6days and I took more time for making it reponsive.
+- I have taken 12hrs to build from scratch working atleast 2hrs per day for a 6days and I took more time for making it reponsive.